-The Museum of the Western Prairie tells the story of Southwest Oklahoma, from the distant past to the present day.
-The narrative begins with the Wichita Mountains, the low, granite peaks that formed almost 300 million years ago.
-At first the Wichitas towered above the landscape; later they were islands in an ancient sea.
-Today the modest hills that remain serve as a connection between every era of Southwest Oklahoma history.
+The Museum of the Western Prairie tells the story of southwest Oklahoma from the distant past to the present.
+The story begins with the Wichita Mountains—the low, granite peaks that formed almost 300 million years ago.
+At first the Wichitas towered above the landscape; later, they were islands in an ancient sea.
+Today the modest hills that remain serve as a connection between every era of southwest Oklahoma history.

-During the last Ice Age, the climate of the region supported animals that would later become extinct, such as the mammoth and mastodon.
-Their remains have been found repeatedly throughout the area.
+During the last Ice Age, the region’s climate supported animals that would later become extinct, such as the mammoth and mastodon.
+Their remains have been found throughout the area.
 Ancient forms of bison, the ancestors of what were later called “buffalo” in North America, have also been found.
-Archaeological evidence reveals that humans hunted these animals in Southwest Oklahoma at least 11,000 years ago.
+Archaeological evidence reveals that humans hunted these animals in southwest Oklahoma at least eleven thousand years ago.

-By 7,000 years ago, Paleo-Indians were present in Southwest Oklahoma.
+By seven thousand years ago, Paleo-Indians were present in southwest Oklahoma.
 These people were hunters and gatherers who wandered on foot.
-Six-thousand years later, permanent settlements were established in some areas and farming began.
-One of the cultures connected with the historical period after European contact developed at this time, that of the Wichita.
+Six thousand years later, permanent settlements were established in some areas, and farming began.
+One of the cultures connected with the period after European contact developed at this time: that of the Wichita.

-The Civil War (1861-1865) heralded a period of tremendous change in the United States.
-Although Southwest Oklahoma played no significant role in the conflict, it was directly effected by the events that followed.
+The American Civil War (1861–65) heralded a period of tremendous change in the United States.
+Although southwest Oklahoma played no significant role in the conflict, it was directly affected by the events that followed.
 In particular, Texas ranchers began herding longhorns overland to meet a southern branch of the Transcontinental Railroad.
-This route, the Western Trail, passed through Southwest Oklahoma.
-At its peak in 1881, approximately 300,000 cattle, 7,000 horses, and 1,000 men moved up the trail.
-Altogether, more than 7,000,000 cattle traveled the route during its operation.
+This route, the Western Trail, passed through the region.
+At its peak in 1881, approximately three hundred thousand cattle, seven thousand horses, and one thousand men moved up the trail.
+Altogether, more than 7 million cattle traveled the route during its operation.

-With the destruction of the buffalo herds, the removal of the Indians, an ever-expanding rail system, and the increasing pressure to settle unclaimed land, eyes soon turned toward Southwest Oklahoma.
-But the environment was forbidding.
-The area was remote, there were few trees and so very little lumber, and water was scarce.
-Even in the 1880s Southwest Oklahoma was a difficult frontier.
+With the destruction of the buffalo herds, the removal of the Indians, an ever-expanding rail system, and the increasing pressure to settle unclaimed land, eyes soon turned toward southwest Oklahoma.
+The environment was forbidding; the area was remote, there were few trees and so very little lumber, and water was scarce.
+Even in the 1880s, southwest Oklahoma was a difficult frontier.
 But the people adapted, as can be seen in the half-dugout on the museum grounds.
-The area developed rapidly and by the early 1900s, Southwest Oklahoma had well-established communities.
+The area developed rapidly, and by the early 1900s the region had well-established communities.